innessim/musky_PPGs/README.md

 &ensp; latitude: Latitudinal coordinates of population in decimal degrees \
 &ensp; longitude: Longitudinal coordinates of population in decimal degrees \
 &ensp; elevation_m: Elevation of population in meters \
-&ensp; range: Categorical variable describing where a population was sampled (three levels) \
+&ensp; range: Categorical variable describing the region where a population was sampled (three levels) \
 &ensp; MAT: Mean annual temperature in °C (historical normal from 1991–2020) \
 &ensp; MAP: Mean annual precipitation in millimeters (historical normal from 1991–2020) \
 &ensp; AHM: Annual head moisture index (historical normal from 1991–2020) \